 Many women complain of weight gain due to birth control pills.
 While there is no evidence that the pill directly causes weight gain, it does increase fluid retention, which can make you feel bloated and a few pounds heavier.

-7. Birth Control Pills Decrease Vitamin And Mineral Levels In Your Body
+7. BCPs Decrease Vitamin And Mineral Levels In Your Body

 Doctors aren’t sure why this happens, but birth control pills lower the body’s absorption of Vitamins B1, B2, B5, B6, B9 and B12.
 That’s not all.
 They also have a negative effect on the absorption of Vitamins C and E, copper, magnesium, selenium and zinc.